 - Phone: People who pay with their phone at a restaurant typically spend less money than those who don't pay with their phone.

-- Loyalty Points: A restaurant's loyalty program will help you retain customers and increase revenue by rewarding them for their patronage so this is an important metric to track, especially if it's a younger demographic that loves accumulating points or the next free meal.
+- Loyalty Points: A restaurant's loyalty program will help the restaurant retain happy patrons and increase revenue by rewarding them for their patronage so this is an important metric to track, especially if it's a younger demographic that loves accumulating points or the next free meal.

 Using analytics in the restaurant industry

-It's important to know your customer retention rate so you can understand how well your restaurant is retaining customers.
+By understanding customer retention rates, restaurants can get a valuable overview of how often guests will make return visits to their restaurants.
 If this number drops, it could mean that the product quality or service has dropped, and a change needs to be made in order for consumers to come back.

 Revenue per available seat hour (RevPASH)

-For example, if a restaurant is using more available seat hours than the previous week but making less revenue per ASH, it may be due to customers ordering menu items that are lower in price.
-However, if they have had an increase of total revenue then there's no need for any changes because their RevPASH numbers improved as well.
+In such a scenario, if a restaurant is using more available seat hours than the previous week but making less revenue per ASH, it may be due to customers ordering menu items that are lower in price.
+However, if they have had an increase in total revenue then there's no need for any changes because their RevPASH numbers improved as well.

-The “holy grail” of restaurant metrics used to measure success is the RevPAM, or revenue per available square meter.
+The “holy grail” of restaurant analytics used to measure success is the RevPAR or revenue per available square meter.
 This metric takes into consideration not just sales but also seating capacity for a given restaurant location and ultimately provides an indication of how profitable a business might be in different locations.

 Average food and beverage costs

-The restaurant's total food costs divided by its annual sales volume (expressed as a percentage) can show the restaurant's efficiency in purchasing, receiving and inventorying food.
-Paired with other data, it can help identify areas for improvement to increase profit margins.
-For example, if production is too slow or there's not enough staff available to prepare food, costs will increase.
+The restaurant's total food costs divided by its annual sales volume (expressed as a percentage) can demonstrate the restaurant's efficiency in purchasing, receiving, and inventorying food.
+Not to mention, it can help manage possible huge opportunities to increase profit margins when used in conjunction with other factors.

 Customers per table

-One measure that is worth tracking is customers per table (CPT).
-This metric reveals how many people are seated at a given time, which tells you what your occupancy rate is throughout an entire day.
+One measure that is worth tracking for restaurant managers is customers per table (CPT).
+This metric reveals how many people are seated at a given time, which tells them what their occupancy rate is throughout an entire day.

-If CPT is less than the seating capacity of your restaurant, this means you will need to add additional tables or seats.
-The goal is to set an average number of customers per day; depending on the size of your restaurant.
-If you exceed this number, it's a good indication that your restaurant needs more staff members or additional tables and chairs.
+If CPT is less than the seating capacity of the restaurant, this means that a restaurant needs to add additional tables or seats.
+The goal is to set an average number of guests per day; depending on the size of the restaurant.
+If it exceeds this number, it's a good indication that the restaurant needs more staff members or additional tables and chairs.

-If there are no reservations made for the following hour during peak hours (such as lunchtime) and if CPT drops below your set number of people, then something might be wrong.
+If there are no reservations made for the following hour during peak hours (such as lunchtime) and if CPT drops below a set number of people, then something might be wrong.

-This metric can help you figure out if your restaurant is understaffed, overbooked, or attracting the right number of customers altogether to maintain a profitable business model.
+This metric can help the restaurant figure out if they are understaffed, overbooked, or attracting the right number of guests altogether to maintain a profitable business model.

 Average Check per Customer

-In addition to measuring your average check size per customer, also measure what percentage of your customers are spending at least 20% more than the average check size.
+In addition to measuring the average check size per customer, also measure what percentage of the customers are spending at least 20% more than the average check size.

-If more than 50% of your customers are below the average check size, this could be an indication that you need to increase menu prices or offer discounts for smaller orders.
-If your restaurant is slow, then try increasing prices or offering discounts for smaller orders in order to increase revenue.
+If more than 50% of customers are below the average check size, this could be an indication that it needs to increase menu prices or offer discounts for smaller orders.
+If a restaurant is slow, then try increasing prices or offering discounts for smaller orders in order to increase revenue.

 80% of restaurant reservations are made less than a week in advance.
 Restaurants should make it easy for guests to either call the restaurant or book via third-party booking tools with flexible reservation policies and procedures such as availability on short notice.

-A flexible reservation policy is key as it makes it possible for customers to book on short notice.
-For example, if you’re running out of space but still want people to be able to come in that same day, you can offer walk-in availability with a free appetizer or drink.
+A flexible reservation policy is key as it makes it possible for guests to book on short notice.
+For example, if a restaurant is running out of space but still wants people to be able to come in that same day, they can offer walk-in availability with a free appetizer or drink.

 It should also be easy for larger groups to book reservations.
-If you’re running out of space, consider using a staggered reservation time table so that tables are available for groups.
-While a small deposit is useful too, as it ensures you won’t lose money if the group were to cancel.
+If a restaurant is running out of space, consider using a staggered reservation timetable so that tables are available for groups.
+While a small deposit is useful too, as it ensures it won’t lose money if the group were to cancel.

 Lastly, restaurants can use their loyalty program to incentivize people to visit more often as well.
 Most people will have a favorite restaurant they’d like to visit more often, but there are many things that might get in the way of doing so.
-If you make it easy for them with discounted or complimentary future visits and loyalty points, you can do better at retaining your customers who would otherwise be infrequent visitors.
+If a restaurant can make it easy for them with discounted or complimentary future visits and loyalty points, then they can do better at retaining the guests who would otherwise be infrequent visitors.

-It's important to keep cancellations in mind when developing a restaurant analytics strategy because they can either hurt or help your profits depending on how many occur and what percentage of sales come from those customers.
+It's important to manage cancellations in mind when developing a restaurant analytics strategy because they can either hurt or help a restaurant increase revenue depending on how many occur and what percentage of sales come from those guests.

-- If you have a small percentage of cancellations, then the lost revenue from those customers will not be significant and cancelling orders may actually protect your profits because it means less food is being wasted.
+- If a restaurant has a small percentage of cancellations, then the lost revenue from those guests will not be significant, and canceling orders may actually protect its profits because it means less food is being wasted.

-- However, if there are high levels of cancellations that represent a large portion of sales (for example more than 15% of total sales), then those customers may be costing you more than what they're spending.
+- However, if there are high levels of cancellations that represent a large portion of sales (for instance more than 15% of total sales), then those guests may be costing a restaurant more than what they're spending.

 As business evolves, so should the restaurant's menu to meet customer needs and preferences.
 A KPI that can be utilized to measure the success of a menu change is the percentage of sales increase for new items.
 This can be done by tracking the new items added to a menu and comparing their sales numbers against total monthly food sales.

-- Consider adding new items or substituting existing ones with more popular dishes in order to increase sales, and eat into competitor market shares by satisfying customers who might be shopping around for a place that offers what they're looking for.
+- Consider adding new dishes or items or substituting existing ones with more popular dishes in order to increase sales, and eat into competitor market shares by satisfying guests who might be shopping around for a place that offers what they're looking for.

-- Dig deep into data for your average customer, looking at location, gender, age range, and frequency of visits.
-This information can be used to determine which dishes are most likely to attract new customers or offer a good deal on old favorites that will still bring in revenue.
+- Dig deep into restaurant data for the average customer, looking at location, gender, age range, and frequency of visits.
+This information can be used to determine which dishes are most likely to attract new customers and anticipate future orders or offer a good deal on old favorites that will still bring in revenue.

-- To measure success rates for existing dishes on menus that have been changed, track the traffic and profitability after the change and compare to the time period before.
+- To measure success rates for existing dishes on menus that have been changed, keep tabs on the traffic and profitability after the change and compare them to the time period before.

 - If an item has more than 50% of its revenue coming from new customers, it is considered successful.